man-group/notebooker/docs/report_execution.rst

 There are two primary ways to do this: either through the webapp or through the entrypoint.
 Both of these methods will rely on a `notebooker_kernel` being available in the current ipykernel environment.

-For more information on the entrypoint, please run: `notebooker_cli execute-notebook --help`
+For more information on the entrypoint, please run: `notebooker-cli execute-notebook --help`

 Technologies
 ------------